iansawyerva/generator-angular-material/README.md

 gulp serve:dist
 ```

+- compresses js/css
+- all JavaScript is generated anonymous

-- restart the dist server on any file creation
+Note: restart the dist server on any file creation
-- dist gulp tasks compress js/css and make the angular.module declaration anonymous

 ## Run test server